The Best Rivers In Ontario For Trout And Steelhead

 There are sections of the upper river that have good brook trout fishing and maybe a brown trout or two.

-There are a bunch of good rivers on the west and south shore of Lake Ontario.
+There are many good rivers on Lake Ontario’s west and south shore.

-Some of the western rivers a much larger in size than the eastern rivers and access is often good on these rivers.
+Some of the western rivers are much larger than the eastern rivers, and access is often good on these rivers.

 Fishing The Humber River